gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-boilerplate.md

 exceptions might not be the best way to handle things.
 Still, those few lines of code are pretty much the same in nearly every WebGL program.

+Now that multline template literals are supported in all modern browsers it's my prefered way of storing shaders.
+I can just do something like

+    var vertexShaderSource = `#version 300 es

+    in vec4 a_position;
+    uniform mat4 u_matrix;

+    void main() {
+       gl_Positon = u_matrix * a_position;
+    }
+    `;

+And have an easy to edit shader.
+Some older browsers like IE won't like this but first of I'm using WebGL so I don't really care about IE. If I did care and had a non WebGL fallback I'd use some build step with something like [Babel](https://babeljs.io/) to convert the code above into something that IE understands.

-I like to store my shaders in non javascript &lt;script&gt; tags.
-It makes them easy to edit so I use code like this.
+In the past I liked to to store my shaders in non javascript &lt;script&gt; tags.
+It also makes them easy to edit so I'd use code like this.

     /**
      * Creates a shader from the content of a script tag.